Manuel-Kehl/Icon-Set-Forge/Development.md

 ## Documentation

 [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is used to generate docs from special documentation comments within the source code.
-To generate the projects documentation run `doxygen Doxyfile` in the `Concept/Documentation` folder.
+To generate the project's documentation run `doxygen Doxyfile` in the top level folder of the `gh-pages` branch, as this branch is used to display *Icon Set Forge's* `github.io` page.

 # Contributing